 Hydrangeas like fertile, well-drained soil.
 You can improve soil with compost and other organic matter to add nutrients.
 If you add fertilizer, do so only a couple of times in the growing season—too much will mean fewer flowers.
 Only the macrophylla hydrangeas change color based on soil acidity.
 Here’s how to change the color of your hydrangeas.

-Plant the right way
+Plant them right way

+Learning how to care for hydrangeas starts before the plants are even in the ground.
 Plant your hydrangea in spring after the danger of frost has passed.
 Dig a hole as deep as the root ball and 2-3 times as wide.
 Gently loosen the roots, then plant using plenty of rich soil.
 Give the hydrangea a thorough soaking at the base daily for the first week while the plant gets established.

 Provide plenty of water